ChilliCream/hotchocolate-docs/docs/code-first.md

 }
 ```

-The foo field would use the specified delegate to resolve the field value.
+The `foo` field would use the specified delegate to resolve the field value.
 The fluent API offers you the same feature set as the GraphQL schema syntax.

-Next we should look at resolver arguments.
-GraphQL fields let you define arguments.
-So, if we adjust our hello method to include a new argument name of type string we would infer from the GraphQL field arguments.
+Next let us have a look at resolver arguments.
+GraphQL fields let you define arguments, so the are more like methods in C# that properties.

+If we add a parameter to our `Hello` method the `SchemaBuilder` will translate that into a GraphQL field argument.

 ```csharp
 public class Query